casoon/dragonfly-docs/docs/getting-started/index.md

 # Getting Started with Casoon UI

 Welcome to the Casoon UI Library.
-This page provides a detailed introduction and all the information you need to get started.
+This page provides a comprehensive introduction to the library and its core concepts.
 The current version is {{ UI_LIB_VERSION }}.

 ## Technical Foundations